Sensory Toys & Supports

 The perfect solution for alternative seating.
 These chair feet fit on most standard school chairs.
 They provide just the right amount of controlled movement for students who need it.
 These are my number one pick for classroom seating support.

-Keep kids at the carpet ad in their own space!
-Cube chairs are a necessary item in Kinder and preschool classrooms.
 For those kids who are not ready to sit on the carpet for whole group instruction or have difficulty sitting unsupported, these are a life saver, and they come in different colors!

 Sensory Toys & Tools